 You have a few options when it comes to improving your hook.
 I would always advise finding a great PGA coach to help you, but I don’t see any harm in understanding your choices too.

 Grip change for a hook

 The most common issue for golfers with a hook is poor grip.
 This can involve their bottom hand, top hand or both.
 To explain why your grip has such a strong affect on your club face at impact watch the video below.

 This video is a little rustic, but it shows how your hands naturally hang and should sit on a golf club.
 This is the position your hand will want to return to at impact.
-Watch the affect on club face when you begin with a ‘strong’ golf grip and return to this neutral position (a ‘strong’ golf grip is explained in more detail below).
+Watch the effect on clubface when you begin with a strong golf grip and return to this neutral position (a ‘strong’ golf grip is explained in more detail below).

 I’m well aware golfers don’t like making grip changes – this is mainly due to the changes in their feedback which makes their golf swing feel awful.
 However, a grip change is the simplest and easiest way to make a 5-degree club face change.

 Watch the video below to see how to change a ‘strong/hooking’ left hand grip into a neutral one.